-But buckling a kid in the car with a puffy winter coat is more than just a faux pas; It can actually be a dangerous combination according to Consumer Reports.
+But buckling a kid in the car with a puffy winter coat is more than just a little no-no; It can actually be a dangerous combination according to Consumer Reports.

 A bulky coat under a child seat harness can result in the harness being too loose to be effective in a crash.

 Why is a coat in a car seat so dangerous?

 I didn’t quite understand how a coat and car seat combo was so bad initially…but after I saw it in action everything made sense.